joelamb/tariq-knight/src/markdown/booking.md

 order: "3"
 path: "booking"
 date: "2018-12-03"
-title: "Book a magician for any function, trade show, or stage show"
+title: "Book Tariq for your event"
 attachments:
  -  "../images/tariq_intro.jpg"
 ---

 ### Tariq’s magic

 Close-up magic is perfect for any function.
 Mix-and-mingle or magic while guests are seated for dinner are great ways to get people socialising with one another and to impressively entertain guests.
-Tariq’s cloe up magic is like no other.
+Tariq’s close up magic is like no other.
 Combing psychological techniques, mind-reading, and adept sleight of hand which you can scrutinise to your heart’s content, you will be left wondering just how he read your mind, floated you personal possessions, and even gave you back the watch you thought you were wearing!

-### TariqTrade Shows
+### Trade Shows

 Grabbing people’s attention is a tricky thing to do, especially if you have just seconds to accomplish it.
 If you would like your company to stand out from the crowd, Tariq can draw a multitude of potential clients to your stand.
 He will amuse, entertain, get your message across, before introducing your service in a genial, but professional, fashion.